simohnf/sjf_DummyPlugin/README.md

 Simple dummy juce project for use when creating plugins.

-Currently demonstrates a maximal Delay example with:
-- Filtering
+Currently demonstrates an oversampled audio chain containing:

+- A dynamic processing chain with:
+    - Delay with modulation, saturation, filtering
-- Saturation
+    - Reverb
-- Modulation
+    - Waveshaper
-- Detune
+    - 2 * Filter
-- Oversampling
+- Limiter

 ----